aws-samples/aws-media-services-simple-live-workflow/1-IAM/README.md

 1. Select **AWS Service** under type of trusted entity, and **EC2** as the service that will use this role.
 1. Click on Next:Permissions button,
-1. In the Filter Policies search box, enter `AmazonSSMReadOnlyAccess` and select the matching policy.
+1. In the Filter Policies search box, enter `AmazonSSMReadOnlyAccess` and select the checkbox of the matching policy.
-1. In the Filter Policies search box, enter `CloudWatchLogsFullAccess` and select the matching policy.
+1. In the Filter Policies search box, enter `CloudWatchLogsFullAccess` and select the checkbox of the matching policy.
 1. Click on Next:Tags button.
 1. Click on Next:Review button.
 1. Give the role a name such as `AllowMediaLiveAccessRole`.